 There is a lot happening across the ROADMAP project and this article was drafted in collaboration with all ROADMAP Work Packages (WP’s) to give you an outline of recent activities and developments.
-The success of a project like ours relies on good communication, coordination and passionate members striving towards a common goal – improved healthcare.

 The article follows our WP structure WP1-WP8, for easier overview check out the project structure.

-WP3, responsible for identifying, mapping and integrating real world evidence for ROADMAP has been involved in several activities.
-They have added fields in the European Medical Information Framework-Alzheimer’s Disease (EMIF-AD) catalogue to the data cube to adapt it to ROADMAP needs and refine the current outcomes fingerprinted.
+The Real World Evidence (RWE) identification team (WP3) added fields in the European Medical Information Framework-Alzheimer’s Disease (EMIF-AD) catalogue to the data cube to adapt it to ROADMAP needs and refine the current outcomes fingerprinted.
 They have developed a working document with potential Alzheimer’s disease (AD) cohorts for the validation studies being carried out under WP4.
 They have also gained access to Memento and Gothenburg cohorts for the WP4 validation studies, and efforts to identify and gain access to other data cohorts are ongoing.
 Finally, they are working towards making Lilly clinical trial (CT) placebo data available through hosting at EMC’s database.

 “Modelling the economic value of Alzheimer’s Disease interventions: How far have we come, and what next”.
 Members of the ROADMAP team will attend the conference to give three presentations:

 - ‘Real-world evidence in Alzheimer’s disease: the ROADMAP collaboration’ from Pieter Jelle Visser (WP3 co-lead),

 - ‘Swedish registry data (Svedem, Gothenburg biomarker registry)’ from Ron Handels (WP3), and

 - ‘Overview of health economic modeling approaches in Alzheimer’s disease’ from Anders Gustavsson (WP2).